HarshCasper/Rotten-Scripts/Python/Track_Data_Usage/readme.md

 # Track Data Usage

 Now, the world is all about internet, and the data!
 We have now apps for tracking the usage of data but they consume a lot of space in our smart phone, so how can we tackle that?
 Well, there is one way, using Python.
-Yes, we can use Python to automate this stuff to track oour data usage.
+Yes, we can use Python to automate this stuff to track our data usage.

 ![image](https://windowsloop.com/wp-content/uploads/2019/09/Windows-10-bandwidth-usage-featured.jpg)